Dinkoooooooo/DATA-script/README.md

 GTPAL (Gravida, Term, Preterm, Abortions, Living children) data is inserted directly into the clinical_history_and_physical_patient_contraception table.

+Use the fix_gtpal_type() function to convert string to int's.

+Also checks if the GTPALS' + description is empty, if empty skips the gtpals record.

 This provides a structured record of obstetric history, including an optional description.

 11. `get_sdpr_patient_id`

 How it works:

-The function queries the sdpr_patient table using a unique_identifier.

-If a matching record exists, it fetches the id of the patient for use in related functions.
+The function inserts a sdpr patient into the sdpr_patients table. links the records with the `patients_id` and adds the `created_at,updated_at` time, which is the time the record is processed.
+Then returns the `sdpr_patient_id`, for uses in other functions

 12. `create_socialhx`